Chapter 13 Bankruptcy Lawyer in Charlotte, NC

-Free Consultation to Learn More about Getting the Fresh Start You Need
+Start a Free Consultation to Learn How to Get the Fresh Start You Need

 If you need a fresh start from debt, turn to Blossom Law PLLC for help.
 I am Charlotte chapter 13 bankruptcy lawyer Rashad Blossom.
 I come from the same hardworking middle-class family background as most of my clients.
 I understand the frustrations of paying bills month after month, but never getting ahead.
 I opened my law firm in order to give people an even break they need and deserve against banks and corporations.

 Call (704) 271-9078 to arrange a free consultation with an experienced Charlotte Chapter 13 bankruptcy attorney today.
 From offices in Charlotte, I represent individuals and families in communities throughout Mecklenburg County and surrounding counties.
 Hablamos Español.